-Since 2016, the NIST Post-Quantum Cryptography Project5 has been working towards the standardization of multiple PQC algorithms, which recently resulted in ratified FIPS standards.
+Since 2016, the NIST Post-Quantum Cryptography Project5 has been working towards the standardization of multiple PQC algorithms, resulting in ratified FIPS PQC standards.

 ML-KEM6 (FIPS 203, aka CRYSTALS-Kyber) is the standard for public-key encryption and key encapsulation mechanisms, while ML-DSA (FIPS 204, aka CRYSTALS-Dilithium) has been selected as the standard for digital signatures.
+Additionally, SLH-DSA (FIPS 205, aka SPHINCS+ has also been standardized as a hash-based digital signature algorithm.

-These algorithms have explicitly been selected with an eye on mass-market applicability, as they have very reasonable requirements regarding computing performance, key size and cybertext size.
+These algorithms have been explicitly selected with an eye on mass-market applicability, as they have very reasonable requirements regarding computing performance, key size, and cybertext size.